Alfredo Stranieri

-Alfredo Stranieri (born 30 July 1956 in Italy, naturalized in 1982), known as the "Classified Ads Killer", is an Italian-born French criminal and serial killer, who met his victims through classified ads in which he presented himself as a potential buyer of properties or used cars.
+Alfredo Stranieri (30 July 1956 – 10 March 2025), known as the "Classified Ads Killer", was an Italian-born French criminal and serial killer, who met his victims through classified ads in which he presented himself as a potential buyer of properties or used cars.

-He would kill his victims and appropriate their property.
+Stranieri would kill his victims and appropriate their property.
 He was sentenced to life imprisonment together with a minimum sentence of 22 years on 28 February 2003 for four murders and one unsuccessful attempted murder.
 Stranieri had appropriated the property of the two couples he had murdered to use it in fraudulent activities, also trying to kill a man who wanted to sell him a car.

 Crimes

 First double murder

 Near the end of 1997, Stranieri responded to an ad published by a couple of restaurateurs, Frédéric Adman and his companion Nathalie Girard, who wanted to sell a nightclub in Viry-Châtillon called the New Love.
-On 7 November 1997 the sale was signed, and six days later, the couple disappeared.
+On 7 November 1997, the sale was signed, and six days later, the couple disappeared.

 Attempted murder

-On 4 January 1999 Stranieri, under the pseudonym of his first murder victim Frédéric Adman, contacted Simon Cohen through an advertisement for his car.
+On 4 January 1999, Stranieri, under the pseudonym of his first murder victim Frédéric Adman, contacted Simon Cohen through an advertisement for his car.
 Curiously, without seeing the vehicle or negotiating about its price, Stranieri offered Cohen to finalize the transaction in his restaurant/nightclub New Lover in Viry-Châtillon.
 When Cohen arrived, Stranieri told him that a friend would come and bring him the check certified by the bank to pay for the car.
 He then coaxed his victim by offering to visit the premises while waiting for the check, to which Cohen reluctantly agreed.

-Stranieri then pulled out a .22 LR Carbine and, in the dim light, fired 5 times at Cohen, but the man managed to escape to the neighbor's house by climbing the fence.
+Stranieri then pulled out a .22 LR Carbine and, in the dim light, fired 5 times at Cohen, but the man managed to escape to the neighbour's house by climbing the fence.
 The neighbor then called the police, while Stranieri fled.
 Simon Cohen was transported to the emergency room, where after 4 hours of surgery he managed to survive.

 The police opened an investigation into the nightclub's owner and discovered that Alfredo Stranieri already had a criminal record for scams and car trafficking.
 They then went to his home in Soisy-sur-Seine, where his wife Anne-Marie expected that her husband would arrive early, but never did, and the police lost his trail.

 The Cohen case, told in just a few lines in a local newspaper, drew the attention of the Girard couple, whose daughter Nathaliem and her companion Frédéric Adman had disappeared suddenly on 10 November 1997.
 They were running a restaurant called Oasis in Viry-Châtillon, which had since become New Love.